 Monarchs migrate to Mexico from across eastern North America.
-They cluster by the millions in just 12 mountain sanctuaries.
-The butterflies gather in one small region of Mexico.
-This gives scientists a chance to measure the size of the entire migratory population.
-How do you suppose scientists count so many butterflies?
+They cluster by the millions in 12 mountain sanctuaries.
+Because the butterflies are so concentrated, scientists can measure the size of the entire migratory population.
+How count they count so many butterflies?

 It's impossible to count individual butterflies, so scientists measure the area of forest covered with monarchs.
 This picture shows a monarch colony from the air.
-The trees look orange because they are covered with butterflies!
+The trees look orange because they are covered with butterflies.
 How large an area does this colony cover?
-Count the trees and estimate.
+Count the trees and estimate the area.

 Scientists walk through the forest and decide which trees have enough butterflies to be considered part of the colony.
 They mark the edge of the colony with flagging tape.

 Next the scientists walk around the border of the colony and measure the distance between all of the marked trees.
 They must visit and measure all 12 of the monarch wintering sites.
 Their goal is to calculate the total area of forest covered with butterflies.